Open-Motion-Alliance/Documentation/README.md

 #### Pitch

-Pitch refers to the forward or backward tilt of the vehicle, measured in degrees [°].
+Pitch refers to the forward or backward tilt of the vehicle, expressed in degrees [°].

 Think of it as the angle of the vehicle tilting up or down, similar to ascending or descending a hill.
 This characteristic impacts a variety of vehicle types in similar manners.

 #### Roll

-Roll pertains to the degree of sideways leaning or tilting of the vehicle to the left or right, measured in degrees [°].
+Roll pertains to the degree of sideways leaning or tilting of the vehicle to the left or right, expressed in degrees [°].

 Visualize this as the angle between the vehicle's side and the horizon.
 For instance, consider the sensation experienced while navigating a banked curve.
 This aspect primarily affects airplanes, as cars exhibit minimal horizontal movement.